carnivuth/lesgofile/readme.md

 # LESGOFILE

-Simple project to transfer file over network
+Just a simple project to transfer file over network, the scope is to practice with deployment techniques, docker, go low level networking applications and system,

-The goal of the project is to have a simple daemon application to experiment deployment and distribution techniques and some go programming
+## FEATURES

+- server and client included in a single binary
+- discovery features
+- multiple deployment strategies as packages for all modern distros and docker
+- configuration from file

 ## INSTALLATION: